shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery.md

 Reindeerkin prefer things to stay consistent, and dislike change.
 They tend towards lawful alignments.

 Size
-On all fours, they can reach 5ft tall.
-On two legs, they can be as big as 10ft tall.
-Your size is Large.
+On all fours, they can reach 3ft tall.
+On two legs, they can be as big as 6ft tall.
+Your size is Medium.

 Speed
 Your base walking speed is 30ft, increased to 60ft when on all fours.